Models as Approximations II: A Model-Free Theory of Parametric Regression: Appendix

 \subsubsection{General Theory:}

 We describe objective functions called ``proper scoring rules'', which generalize negative log-likelihoods, and associated Bregman divergences, which generalize Kullback-Leibler (K-L) divergences.
 Proper scoring rules can be used to extend the universe of regression functionals based on working models.
+For insightful background on proper scoring rules, see Gneiting and Raftery (2007) (but note two reversals of conventions: theirs are gain functions where ours are loss functions, and their order of arguments is switched from ours).

 We begin by devising discrepancy measures between pairs of distributions based on axiomatic requirements that can be gleaned from two properties of K-L divergences: Fisher consistency at the working model and availability of plug-in for ``empirical risk minimization'' (machine learning terminology).
 The resulting functionals will be called ``proper scoring functionals.''